Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Texture mapping in ironcad

-Tiled image also called Seamless is a term in the rendering world that means having an image without a seam.
-These types of images can be useful when you want to map a surface that should have no image joints, such as a lawn or a brick wall.
+Tiled image also called Seamless is a concept in the world of rendering that means that you have an image without a seam.
+These types of images can be good to use when you want to map a surface that should not have any image joints, such as a lawn or a brick wall.
 The images are applied in the same way as above, the only difference is how the image is constructed.
-The image below is a good example of an image that is seamless.

 Seamless texture ironcad